griptape-ai/griptape-docs/docs/griptape-framework/index.md

 ### Building a Pipeline

-With **griptape**, you can create *structures*, such as `Pipelines` and `Workflows`, that are composed of different types of steps.
+With **griptape**, you can create *structures*, such as `Pipelines` and `Workflows`, that are composed of different types of tasks.
 You can also define structures as JSON objects and load them into **griptape** dynamically.
-Let's define a simple two-step pipeline that uses tools:
+Let's define a simple two-task pipeline that uses tools:

 ```python
 from decouple import config